+Headspace:

-Headspace: a wonderful and easy mindfulness app for a smartphone or tablet.
-They have somedeals for businesses that will provide support to all employees.
+a wonderful and easy mindfulness app for a smartphone or tablet.
+They have some deals for businesses that will provide support to all employees.

+Calm:

-InScape: another easy meditation app that allows you to do a variety of timed meditations, including many for sleep
+another easy meditation app that allows you to do a variety of meditations, as well as 7 and 21 day mindfulness programs.

+Simple Habit:

-Simple Habit: for many of us, starting mindful meditation is challenging.
-Simple Habit has someas short as 5 minutes to get you started.
+for many of us, starting mindful meditation is challenging.
+Simple Habit has some as short as 5 minutes to get you started.

-For more information, be sure to watch Dr. Jen's webinar on "Managing Anxiety in the "New" Normal" for the Soft Bones HPP Community at www.softbones.org/resources
+For more information, be sure to watch Dr. Jen's webinar on "Managing Anxiety in the "New" Normal" for the Soft Bones HPP Community